SAP/flake8-tergeo/docs/checks.md

 ## FTP007
 Checks for usage of `datetime.datetime.utcfromtimestamp`.
 The value is current UTC time but without any timezone assigned.
-Preferred is `datetime.datetime.fromtimestamp` with a timezone parameter or `infra_basement.common.utcfromtimestamp`.
+Preferred is `datetime.datetime.fromtimestamp` with a timezone parameter.
 The check is only active if `datetime.datetime.utcfromtimestamp` is somehow imported.

 ## FTP008